lostadi/Ostadix-lang/README.md

 ### The Nix dimension

-For readers familiar with NixOS or Nix package manager: O-lang treats the operating system as a participant in the value model.
+For readers familiar with NixOS or Nix package manager: Olang treats the operating system as a participant in the value model.
 A Nix expression is an `OValue`.
 A derivation (a package build specification) is an `OValue`.
 A built store path is an `OValue`.
 An active system configuration is an